• English

 I love trekking by myself, is it possible to do the TMB in autonomy?

-But you can do the Tour du Mont Blanc in a bivouac.
+Under the stars, you are likely to be cold, because even in summer, temperatures can drop low in the mountains!
+But you can do the Tour du Mont Blanc in bivouac.
 Every year, thousands of walkers undertake the TMB in this way.

 If you go with Trekking Mont Blanc, no!
 Overnight stays are included in our guided and self-guided trips and you don't need to worry about booking your nights as well as your morning and evening meals.
 At lunchtime, we eat a home-made picnic prepared by our chef.